 The undisputed heart of perfumery, ranging from the innocent whisper of a spring muguet to the narcotic, carnal shout of a tuberose.
 These notes provide the romance and the texture, proving that flowers are far too complex to be considered merely 'pretty'.

-A Himalayan flower with a cool, earthy floral scent.
-It feels rare and mountainous.
+A rare mountain flower with a woolly, slightly floral scent.
+It evokes high altitudes and cold air.

 View All Florals NotesThis is the scent of the orchard and the vegetable patch rather than the patisserie, capturing the crisp snap of an apple or the earthy grit of a carrot.
 These notes add a mouth-watering texture and vitality, bringing a sense of abundance and natural realism that prevents a fragrance from feeling too abstract.